rutuja-deshkar/upload-file-api/README.md

 3.2 Bundle install to retrieve gems:
     bundle install

+3.3 Create JWT secret key by typing rake secret in terminal.
+Save this key in .env file as
+    DEVISE_SECRET_KEY=

-3.3 Start rails server in the console:
+3.4 Start rails server in the console:
     rails s

 4. Testing API using Postman